Jordan Howard: Indiana

-Following the shutdown of UAB's football team, Howard transferred to Indiana prior to the 2015 season.
+Following the shutdown of UAB's football team, Howard transferred to Indiana University Bloomington prior to the 2015 season.
 He rushed for a season-high 238 yards and two touchdowns against Michigan on November 14, 2015.
 In only nine games in his junior season, Howard rushed for 1,213 yards and nine touchdowns on 196 attempts and had 11 receptions for 106 yards and one touchdown.

-Howard received his Bachelor of Science degree from Indiana University, Bloomington on May 4, 2019.
+Howard received his Bachelor of Science degree from Indiana University Bloomington on May 4, 2019.